Fine structure from normal iterability: Measures in mice

-We have established the first two parts of the claim.
-But now the third follows immediately from those two parts together with the strong finiteness of $\bar{\Tt}$, (in particular using that the Dodd core of the first extender used along $b^{\bar{\Tt}}$ is finitely generated). \end{proof}
+Part \ref{item:sigma_i=sigma_j-bar=sigma_j}: This follows immediately from the preceding parts together with the strong finiteness of $\bar{\Tt}$ (in particular using that the Dodd core of the first extender used along $b^{\bar{\Tt}}$ is finitely generated). \end{proof}